containers/selinuxd/README.md

 having to tell a system how to do things.
 This way, all we need to do is tell a system that we want a file in a specific path in the file system, and the rest will be taken care of.

+SELinux policies often are used to secure workloads on nodes and should be treated as part of the workload deployment.
+By getting this daemon to dynamically install and track these policies, we're able to more closely link the policies to the workloads that require them.
+Policies, in this context, are not configuration files for the node, but instead and statements on how to secure a running workload.

 OpenShift/Machine Config Operator
 ---------------------------------